NathanRomasanta/Python-Bootcamp/README.md

 # 100 Days of Python

-## Description
+## Description - text in red

 - Projects from 100 days of Python by Dr. Angela Yu

-## Table of Contents
+#Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.
+Below are the projects directory.

 - 001 Tip Calculator
 - 002 Treasure Island